 - Include details on the problem and steps on how to reproduce the bug.

 While I’m on the topic of freezing, the game may lag during intense bullet sequences.
 This is normal and is not a programming quirk.
+Also, we do not recommend you use macros or other third-party programs as a way to cheat in any of our games.
+That would be a violation of our End User License Agreement and can void your warranty.

 Click here to see the list of past issues that were resolved.